 Join us in making this the most delicious and food waste free Pancake Day yet!

-It’s all too common to have fruits like berries, apples and plums that have become a little shrivelled and past their best, fresh and juicy selves.
-But fear not – they don’t need to end up in landfill.
+It’s all too common to have fruits like berries, apples and plums that have become a little shrivelled and past their best.
+But they don’t need to end up in landfill.
 Simply put 25g sugar, juice from 1/2 a lemon and a dash of water into a pan, with your fruits (around 100g) and heat until they’ve broken down.
-It will take around 5 mins for berries and a bit more for bigger fruits like apples and plums.
+It will take around 5 minutes for berries, and a little longer for fruits like apples and plums.
 Voila!
 You’ve got yourself a delicious fruit compote to top your pancakes.

 You didn’t think we’d forgotten about the all-important banana, did you?
 1.4 million bananas are thrown out each day in the UK, but you can make sure that you save your overripe bananas by making delicious gluten-free pancakes.
 To make 4 banana pancakes just mash a large banana, stir in 2 eggs and add a pinch of baking powder (check it’s gluten-free) and a splash of vanilla extract.
 Cook the batter as you would normal pancake mix.
-Top them with your fruit compote and you’ve just rescued the unloved fruit bowl!
+Top the pancakes with your fruit compote, and you’ve just transformed the unloved fruit bowl!

 We know all too well that bags of spinach can be never-ending.
 So, how about making a savoury pancake topped with spinach and ricotta.
-Put all that slightly sad spinach in a pan, sprinkle with water, heat and stir for around 2 mins.
+Put all that slightly sad spinach in a pan, add a splash of water, then heat and stir for around 2 mins.
 Mix in your ricotta and season with salt and pepper – add a little nutmeg if you’re feeling adventurous!

 Another exciting way to use up your spinach is by putting it in the pancake mix.
 It’s super easy as well!
 Wilt your spinach (the same way as above) and pour out onto kitchen towelling to dry off.
 Crack an egg into a bowl with 25g of melted butter, 300ml of buttermilk (or regular milk) and the spinach.
 Blend in a food processor - a stick blender works well for this!
 Stir in 175g flour, 1 tbsp sugar, 1 tsp baking powder and ¼ tsp of bicarbonate of soda.
 Fry and flip as normal, then enjoy your vibrant pancakes.